-The small number of data points precludes a formal analysis, but the evidence suggests at most a weak relationship between how fluid a group's identity is and how much awareness impacts its members.
-Some identities are relatively fixed, based on Egan's estimates, but show a significant impact of awareness on attitudes (e.g. Black or Jewish identities).
-Others are relatively fluid, but there are few differences between the least- and most-aware members (e.g. Mainline Protestants).
+The small number of data points precludes a formal analysis, but the evidence suggests at most a weak relationship between how fluid a group's identity is and how much awareness affects its members.
+Some identities are relatively fixed, based on Egan's estimates, but show a significant impact of awareness on attitudes (e.g., Black or Jewish identities).
+Others are relatively fluid, but there are few differences between the least and most aware members (e.g., mainline Protestants).
 The impact of awareness does not necessarily vary with the fluidity of an identity.
 Since it is based on a small number of estimates and cannot disentangle the precise causal mechanisms at play, this should be treated as a preliminary conclusion.
-But it indicates data, and different coding, than used here.
-Still, they are the best available estimates of fluidity to date.

-that awareness can strengthen the relationship between identity and politics for stable and fluid identity groups alike.
+But it indicates that awareness can strengthen the relationship between identity and politics for stable and fluid identity groups alike.